 Technological advancements have given rise to many teeth whitening procedures.
 Some people will opt for toothpastes which are designed to whiten the teeth.
-Others will go for strips, trays and also professional teeth whitening done at the dental clinic.
+Others will go for strips, trays and also cosmetic dentistry like professional teeth whitening done at the dental clinic.
 Let’s take a look at how teeth whitening begun in the early years.

 Ancient Egyptians Teeth Whitening